-I just love having them for lunch with some butter, cinnamon and lots of brown sugar.
-You should also absolutely try these amazing IP Mashed Potatoes that are very creamy and fluffy.
+I just love having them for lunch with some butter, cinnamon, and lots of brown sugar.
+You should also absolutely try these amazing Instant Pot Mashed Potatoes that are very creamy and fluffy.

-How to make the best Sweet Potatoes in the Instant Pot?
+How to make the best Sweet Potatoes in Instant Pot?

 Making this recipe is super easy.
 You will only need two ingredients: sweet potatoes and cold water.
 Also, we highly recommend using a trivet or steamer rack.

 - Rinse and Scrub: First, try getting organic quality potatoes.
-This way, you can eat them with skin if desired.
+This way, you can eat them with the skin if desired.
 Then, ensure to rinse them under cold water and give them a nice scrub.
 Since they usually have dirt on them, you want to clean them properly.
 A nice brush that we usually use is this one.